kaiomedau/rando-me/README.md

    <img alt="License" src="https://img.shields.io/badge/license-MIT-blue.svg" />
 </p>

-**Rando.me a GIF** is a Google Chrome extension that makes find GIFs an easy and fun task.
+**Rando.me a GIF** is a Google Chrome extension that makes finding GIFs an easy and fun task.
 Just type the desired keyword and let us do the rest!
 You will receive a related random GIF in seconds.

 The history bar will keep track of your latest terms making it easy for you to get a new image in seconds
 > If you are connected to Google Chrome, this feature will be cross devices.